Table Of Contents_

 Powered by the 16 megapixel BSI CMOS sensor with a 24-120mm equivalent lens as well as optical image stabilization, the Nikon CoolPix W300 is probably the best action camera you can get for taking still images at this price range.
 While it does support 4K video shooting capability at 30fps, what it stands out at most are the still images.
 Helping you with that, the Exposure control on it allows you to change the exposure compensation from -2.0 to +2.0 EV in steps of 0.33V.
 And paired with a considerable maximum lens aperture of f/2.8 and a wide angle 5x optical zoom, taking photos underwater, or above on ground will become much easier and simultaneously of better quality.
 You can’t however shoot RAW with the Nikon W300 but the photos on a sunny day will still be very vibrant in colour, with little noise and sharp details.

-Moreover, the Coolpix W300 also offers pretty good video recording capability by allowing you to shoot 1080 videos at 60fps and 4K at 30FPS as like the APEMAN A79.
+Moreover, the Coolpix W300 also offers pretty well video recording capability by allowing you to shoot 1080 videos at 60fps and 4K at 30FPS as like the APEMAN A79.
 You also get a slow-motion shooting mode which does take in pretty good content, but doesn’t live upto the level of the Olympus TG-5 as it’s limited to a resolution of 480p.
 But, on the plus side you do get a number of other modes each adapting to different situations to give you the best pre optimized settings.
 While there are the basic modes from Panorama, Landscape, Portrait, Superlapse Movie, Night mode, Time-lapse, Multiple Exposure Lighten and Underwater modes, you also get a bunch of different scene modes, each great for a different background and scenario.
 These range from the standard Food and Indoor mode all the way to a Sunset, Dusk/Dawn mode and having them do in turn make it easier for you to take great photos.
 But do keep in mind that while there is an auto mode you can use, browsing through the different modes themselves isn’t very difficult either.

 As per the Nikon Coolpix W300 review from different people, the controls on it are fairly easy to use.
 You get a 3-Inch, 921K dot LCD which is great for composing shots and also browsing through the in system controls.
 As for the buttons themselves you can easily use a dedicated button to illuminate an LED light, a Tool button to display a compass, number of steps, altitude/depth as well as air pressure/ water pressure and also a action button to easily switch between different functions( photo, video, image preview) apart from the standard shutter button.
+If you are a Nikon fan looking for a waterproof and shockproof camera with a high megapixel count of more than 12MP, then check out our Nikon 1 AW1 review.

-Moving on, the Nikon W300 also offers a built-in gps which helps with geo tagging photos and it comes with a battery life supporting upto 280 shots in a go.
+Moving on, the Nikon W300 also offers a built-in GPS which helps with geo tagging photos and it comes with a battery life supporting upto 280 shots in a go.
 This isn’t a lot but it’s also not too low, and you can also charge it up with a portable charger.
 And for the connectivity of the Nikon W300 you have both bluetooth and Wi-Fi support which can allow you to transfer photos and videos easily through the designated app on your phone.
 It isn’t the best app integration out there, but it does what you need it to do.
 As for the audio of the device, it’s moderately good but unlike the APEMAN A79 you can’t connect external microphones or headphones.

 Overall, it surpasses the Akaso EK7000 in terms of video quality, and stands atop the rest in terms of its still image quality which is great even underwater.
 Speaking of underwater, it allows you to go 30 metres deep and is also freezeproof till -10C and shockproof from 7.9ft, far surpassing the GoPro Hero 7.
+To capture 1080p HD videos underwater using a camera with RAW capture and underwater HDR, click our Olympus stylus tough TG4 review.

 Measuring to be 11.5 x 66 x 29mm and weighing about 231g including the battery and memory card inside the grip, the Nikon W300 is pretty lightweight considering its metal surface.
 It is also a decently compact camera, enough to be slipped into the pocket of your jacket or even a bag, but unlike the APEMAN A79 or the GoPro Hero 7 you can’t mount it on something as easily and it can’t be controlled through any external remotes either.